kentcdodds/old-kentcdodds.com/content/blog/write-fewer-longer-tests/index.md

   'Photo by [Bailey Zindel](https://unsplash.com/photos/NRQV-hBF10M)'
 ---

-import \* as Comps from './components' Imagine we have this UI that renders a loading spinner until some data is loaded:
+Imagine we have this UI that renders a loading spinner until some data is
+loaded:

 ```jsx
 import React from 'react'